 Parent Carer Forums

 Parent carer forums or councils bring parents together to have a voice in their area and nationally, influencing policy and services that affect families of children with SEND.
-Parents can get involved with the forum or parent carer council in their area of Sussex.
-In Brighton and Hove, Amaze hosts the Parent Carers’ Council (PaCC).
+Parents can get involved with the forum in their area of Sussex.
+Amaze hosts the Brighton and Hove Parent Carers’ Council (PaCC) and the East Sussex Parent Cares Forum (ESPCF) to support their infrastructure but they work independently from Amaze.
 As a member you can take part in consultations and events, feed in your views or become more involved as a parent rep or steering group member.
-Find out more about how this works and how you could join the PaCC
+Find out more about how this works and how you could join PaCC or ESPCF.

 In West Sussex, you can join WSPCF.